Rick Rossovich

-Frederic Enrico Rossovich (born August 28, 1957) is an American actor.
+Frederic Enrico Rossovich (born August 28, 1957) is a retired American actor.
 Rossovich began acting in the early 1980s, first gaining recognition for portraying Ron "Slider" Kerner in the 1986 film Top Gun.
-Rossovich's other movies include the thriller-drama The Lords of Discipline (1983), the sex comedy Losin' It (1983), the science fiction film The Terminator (1984), the romantic comedy Roxanne (1987), the witchcraft-themed thriller Spellbinder (1988), the thriller Paint It Black (1989), the military action film Navy SEALs (1990), and the Disney Channel Original Movie Miracle in Lane 2 (2002).
+Rossovich's other movies include the thriller-drama The Lords of Discipline (1983), the sex comedy Losin' It (1983), the science-fiction film The Terminator (1984), the romantic comedy Roxanne (1987), the witchcraft-themed thriller Spellbinder (1988), the thriller Paint It Black (1989), the military action film Navy SEALs (1990), and the Disney Channel Original Movie Miracle in Lane 2 (2002).

-Rossovich is also recognized for his lead role in the TV-series Pacific Blue, often described as a "Baywatch on bikes," which ran on the USA Network for five seasons between March 1996 and April 2000 and also gained popularity abroad.
-He also portrayed Dr. John Taglieri in the first season of ER, and Spud Lincoln in the CBS series Sons and Daughters (1991).
+Rossovich is also recognized for his lead role in the TV series Pacific Blue, often described as a "Baywatch on bikes", which ran on the USA Network for five seasons between March 1996 and April 2000 and also gained popularity abroad.
+He also portrayed Dr. John Taglieri in the first season of ER and Spud Lincoln in the CBS series Sons and Daughters (1991).

 Early life

-Rossovich was born Frederic Enrico Rossovich in Palo Alto, California and grew up in Grass Valley, California eventually graduating from Nevada Union High School.
+Rossovich was born Frederic Enrico Rossovich in Palo Alto, California, and grew up in Grass Valley, California, eventually graduating from Nevada Union High School.
 His brother, Tim, was a former professional football player and also an actor.
 He attended college at Sacramento State University.
-He was a bodybuilder during his late teens and early twenties.
+He was a bodybuilder during his late teens and early 20s.
 Rossovich has Croatian and Italian ancestry; his mother's family originates from the Tuscany region of Italy, while his father's family comes from Istria, Croatia.
 His great-grandfather emigrated to the United States from Mošćenička Draga, a coastal town in Istria, Croatia, whence the surname Rossovich originates, as it was first found there.